-The Inyo eruptive episode about 600 years ago, Long Valley caldera, California
+The Inyo eruptive episode 1350 C.E., Long Valley caldera, California

 Sequence of explosive activitiy: steam-driven explosions precede and follow explosive eruption of magma

 When rising magma encountered groundwater beneath the Inyo chain, a series of steam-driven explosions blasted rock debris into the air.
 The eruptions occurred from a vent located beneath the South Deadman flow.
 This early activity was followed by much stronger explosive eruptions at the South Deadman vent, which ejected pumice and ash fragments during at least 2 separate episodes.
 This early activity also generated a pyroclastic flow that spread at least 6 km (3.7 mi) from the vent.
 Soon after this activity at South Deadman vent, explosive eruptions began at Obsidian vent and then at the Glass Creek vent, located 5 km (3.1 mi) and 3 km (1.8 mi) to the north, respectively.
 Finally, the explosive phase ended with a series of steam-driven explosive eruptions.

 Geologists have carefully studied the layers of ash, pumice, and rock debris formed by these steam-driven explosions and magmatic explosive eruptions in order to determine the sequence of activity and relative size of the Inyo eruptions.
 Maps of the distribution of rock debris ejected by the eruptions provide a reference for the area that could be effected by similar activity in the future.